Last reviewed on 2nd September 2023 by Martin Alexander (Mortgage Advisor)

 We’re often asked whether or not an overdraft will impact the chances of getting a mortgage.
 In short, simply having an overdraft will rarely affect your mortgage, but the way you use your overdraft certainly can.

-Overdraft facilities are often available on most bank accounts and many will rarely use them.
-On the other hand, an overdraft can be a cost-effective way to keep on top of financial affairs, especially when you’re on a tight budget.
+Overdraft facilities are available on most bank accounts and many will rarely use them.
+On the other hand, an overdraft can be a cost-effective way to keep on top of financial affairs, especially when you’re on a budget.
 Nonetheless, constantly using your overdraft can make getting a mortgage difficult.

-Applying for a mortgage with an overdraft
+Can I apply for a mortgage with an overdraft?

 Applying for a mortgage with an overdraft can be very simple if you’ve never or rarely used the facility.
 Problems typically arise when you’ve used your overdraft recently or tend to use it often.

-Although there are various aspects to a mortgage application, such as checks on credit and income, lenders will also check your affordability level.
+Although there are various aspects to a mortgage application, such as credit checks and income assessments, lenders will also check your affordability level.
 This is so that lenders can assess your financial ability to repay the mortgage you’ve applied for.

 Even if you have a sizeable agreed overdraft amount, getting a mortgage is still possible.
 Nonetheless, lenders will take into account your overdraft limit.
-This is because your ability to borrow a large amount through your overdraft may pose financial problems if you’re unable to repay it in time.
+This is because your ability to borrow a large amount through your overdraft may pose a financial risk if you’re unable to repay it in time.
 This can then have a knock-on effect on your mortgage payments.

 Although you may not need to do this, clearing an overdraft before applying for a mortgage can be useful.
-Being in the middle of an overdraft can sometimes raise issues depending on the amount and fees involved.
+Being in the middle of an overdraft can sometimes raise concerns depending on the amount and fees involved.
 Having no overdraft or clearing your overdraft can help you to avoid these situations.